apache/druid/docs/api-reference/tasks-api.md

 *Successfully retrieved payload of task*
 <!--404 NOT FOUND-->
 <br/>
-*Cannot find task with id*
+*Cannot find task with ID*

 <!--END_DOCUSAURUS_CODE_TABS-->

+---

 #### Sample request

-The following examples shows how to retrieve the task payload of a task with the specified id `query-32663269-ead9-405a-8eb6-0817a952ef47`.
+The following examples shows how to retrieve the task payload of a task with the specified ID `query-32663269-ead9-405a-8eb6-0817a952ef47`.

 <!--DOCUSAURUS_CODE_TABS-->